jundalisay/superblist/content/en/bio/fallacies/microvita.md

 The authors ask: what causes those jumps?

+Through self-delusion, they answer themselves:

+{{< q >}}
-Through self-delusion, they answer themselves:  These jumps are brought about by <!-- positive and negative --> Microvita going back in time through "transformations from one space-time into another, i.e. from an imaginary future to the real present."
+These jumps are brought about by Microvita going back in time through transformations from one space-time into another, i.e. from an imaginary future to the real present.
+{{< /q >}}

-They base their reasoning in the ability of enyzmes to make biochemical reactions in living organisms (past to present).
+They base their reasoning in the ability of enyzmes (past) to make biochemical reactions in living organisms (present).
 They then extend this to Microvita which can affect changes from the future onto the present:

 {{< q >}}
 enzymes are able to control biochemical reactions forwards-in-time (from real past to present), Microvita are able to do so backwards-in-time, i.e. <i>from an imaginary future to our present conditions of life</i>
 {{< /q >}}

 To which we say:

-### WHAT THE FLYING F...?!?!

 ![WTF!](/graphics/wtf.png)